 1 Policy Statement

 To meet the enterprise business objectives and ensure continuity of its operations, XXX shall adopt and follow well-defined and time-tested plans and procedures, to ensure that all technical vulnerabilities that exist in the IT systems are identified and managed.
-IT systems contain inherent weaknesses that are termed as vulnerabilities.
+IT systems contain inherent weaknesses that are termed vulnerabilities.
 Threats exploit vulnerabilities to cause harm to IT systems.
-Hence, it is imperative to regularly identify and plug those vulnerabilities and prevent occurrence of security incidents.
+Hence, it is imperative to regularly identify and plug those vulnerabilities and prevent the occurrence of security incidents.

 The purpose of the Technical Vulnerability Management Policy is to establish rules and principles for identifying and managing vulnerabilities in IT systems.

 3.1 IT Assets

 This policy applies to all hardware, software, and network assets.

 The documentation shall consist of Technical Vulnerability Management Policy and related procedures & guidelines.
 The Technical Vulnerability Management Policy document and all other referenced documents shall be controlled.
 Version control shall be to preserve the latest release and the previous version of any document.
 However, the previous version of the documents shall be retained only for a period of two years for legal and knowledge preservation purposes.